Prochu/10x-zaliczenie/.ai/prd.md

     - I can save the updated prediction.
     - The system updates my previous bet with the new one.
     - I can repeat this process as many times as I want before the betting deadline.
+    - Each bet update is logged in the database with timestamp, user ID, match ID, and the new prediction values.

 - ID: US-011
 - Title: Betting is Locked After Deadline